pratyakshm/WinRice/doc/Settings.md

 ## Feature Uninstallation

-A set of non-essential featuers [listed in this part of this document](https://github.com/pratyakshm/WinRice/blob/main/doc/Main-brief.md#features-uninstalled-optional) are disabled and/or uninstalled from the device.
+A set of non-essential features [listed in this part of this document](https://github.com/pratyakshm/WinRice/blob/main/doc/Main-brief.md#features-uninstalled-optional) are disabled and/or uninstalled from the device.

 # Installation